 Michelle Shreeve ’15G ’16G was a child when she lost her mother, and resources were limited for young families coping with the death of a parent.
 This experience fueled her desire to help others deal with similar grief, and through her love of writing, she addressed what hadn't been available when she needed it most.

 While she earned an MA in Creative Writing and an MA in English at Southern New Hampshire University (SNHU), she worked on the manuscript for "Parental Death: The Ultimate Teen Guide."
-In 2018, Rowan & Littlefield published her book as part of the "It Happened To Me" series for teenagers.
+In 2018, Rowman & Littlefield published her book as part of the "It Happened To Me" series for teenagers.

 In this interview, Shreeve shares more about her writing journey, thoughts and inspirations.

 Yes, since I was little.
 I had two poems published in a hardcover book when I was just 12, and I have often written fiction stories for fun, as well as compiled unique lists of research for nonfiction writing.

 I landed my first newspaper advice column by pitching an idea in my early 20s.
 I have been published consecutively for the last 11-and-a-half years nationally and locally, and in various formats such as academically, movie reviews, book reviews, journalism and more.

 I get ideas all of the time and run with them.
 Each piece I work on is different, and I don't always have the same process for each one.
 It also depends on what I am working on – an article, a research paper, a book, etc.

 Sometimes if I am working on a book, I run with whatever part of the book draws me in.
 I write first and worry about edits and organization later.
 I wrote my first novel in my mid-20s that way and have decided this year that I am going to start shopping around for a publisher for it.

 For bigger projects, including the novel I wrote, I had a master list of the characters, settings and more to keep track of everything.